How Much a Korean Wedding Actually Costs

 This is the biggest structural decision and it shapes everything else.

-Courthouse-only means you register the marriage (혼인신고) at a district office (구청), with no ceremony.
-Cost: 0 KRW.
-The registration is free.
-You can follow it with a private dinner for family, but the legal act itself costs nothing.
+Courthouse-only means you register the marriage (혼인신고) at a district office (구청 or 주민센터), with no ceremony.
+The registration itself carries no vendor cost: you simply file the report.
+You can follow it with a private dinner for family, but the legal act does not require a hall, a package, or a vendor contract.
 This works well for couples who are prioritizing the F-6 visa timeline and want to hold a separate celebration later, or for couples who simply do not want a ceremony.

-Small wedding (작은결혼식) means a ceremony at a city-run public venue or hotel, typically with fewer than 80 guests.
+Small wedding (작은결혼식) means a ceremony at a city-run public venue or hotel, typically with a smaller guest count.
 Seoul, Busan, Daegu, and Incheon each operate programs offering public venues (parks, cultural halls, Hanok spaces) plus a subsidy of up to 1,000,000 KRW per eligible couple.
-Realistic total for a small venue wedding after subsidy: 3,000,000 to 8,000,000 KRW, excluding studio-dress-makeup and food.
+In Seoul, the venue rental (대관료) is waived entirely and the subsidy covers furnishings and equipment.
+After the subsidy, most couples report totals far below a commercial hall wedding, excluding studio-dress-makeup and food, though the figure varies widely by venue and format.
 See the small wedding in Korea guide for venue details.

 Hall package (예식 패키지) means booking a dedicated wedding hall (예식장), which is the standard Korean option.
-Prices range from the Busan median of 8,150,000 KRW to the Gangnam median of 31,300,000 KRW for the hall package alone, not including food or studio-dress-makeup.
-A hall wedding involves a fixed ceremony slot, a structured program, and a guest list that typically starts at 80 and often reaches 150 to 200 people.
+Per Korea Consumer Agency survey data, hall-package prices range widely by region, from regional cities such as Busan at the lower end to the Gangnam survey figure of 33,390,000 KRW, which is the Korea Consumer Agency's combined wedding-service cost for Gangnam (venue, decor, food, and 스드메), not the venue rental alone.
+A hall wedding involves a fixed ceremony slot, a structured program, and a guest list that typically reaches 150 to 200 people.

 Where foreign residents under-budget on path: Not accounting for the full document and translation chain required before the registration, especially when one partner's home-country documents need apostille or consular legalization.
-Those costs are real even if the registration itself is free.
+Those costs are real even if the registration itself requires no vendor.
 See the marriage registration guide and the home-country documents guide.

 Guest count: 0-30, 30-80, 80-200, 200+